 Based strictly on self-reporting.
 Extreme outliers were removed.

 - Government of Ontario.
 Energy use and greenhouse gas emissions for the Broader Public Sector.
 Accessed November, 2018.

 - Ontario Ministry of Energy.
 A Guide for Public Agencies on Completing the Energy Consumption and Greenhouse Gas Emissions Template.
 2013

 The building sector is the largest source of greenhouse gas emissions in Ottawa.
-Many options exist to reduce building energy demand, especially in new construction.
-One well known program, Leadership in Energy and Environmental Design (LEED), provides an independent certification of building performance on a range of environmental issues including energy.
+Many options exist to reduce building energy demand, especially in new constructions.
+One well-known program, Leadership in Energy and Environmental Design (LEED), provides an independent certification of building performance on a range of environmental issues including energy.

-As of 2017, Ottawa had 20 Platinum, 69 Gold and 58 Silver LEED-certified new buildings.
+As of 2018, Ottawa had 21 Platinum, 76 Gold and 61 Silver LEED-certified new buildings.
 Most of these certifications have taken place since 2011.
-LEED certifications also exist for existing building renovations, and for office interiors.
+LEED certifications are also granted for existing building renovations and for office interiors.

-In 2017 alone, there were 15 newly certified LEED Gold or Silver ranked buildings in Ottawa, totalling approximately 230,000 m2.
-Based on floor area, Ottawa places fouth among Canada’s largest six cities in LEED certified new builds in 2017.
+In 2017 alone, there were 15 newly certified LEED Gold or Silver ranked buildings in Ottawa, however this number is down from 28 in 2016 and decreased to 7 newly certified buildings in 2018.

 Canada Green Building Council.
 LEED Project Profiles.
 Accessed August 1, 2018.

 Solar capacity has grown significantly, but still meets only a small proportion of demand